unosquare/tubular/README.md

 * Independent backend platform (.NET and Node.js)
 * Compatible with modern browsers (Chrome, Firefox, and Edge).
 We are not supporting old browsers like Internet Explorer, you may need to include some polyfills.

-Developing with .NET as backend? check [Tubular DotNet](https://github.com/unosquare/tubular-dotnet) project.

-Developing with Node.js as backend? check [Tubular Node.js](https://github.com/unosquare/tubular-nodejs) project.

-If you are looking for Angular2 components, check [Tubular2](https://github.com/unosquare/tubular2) beta project.

 Please visit the [Tubular GitHub Page](http://unosquare.github.io/tubular) to learn how quickly you can start coding.
+See [Related projects](#related-projects) below to discover more Tubular libraries and backend solutions.

 ## Dependencies